ucb-152/lab6/README.md

 In this lab, we will work on AWS Tranium.
 You can find the full architecture guide here: [Trainium Architecture Guide for NKI](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html), but here is a brief overview:

 Tranium instances contain a single Tranium Device, which has 2 NeuronCores.
-Each NeuronCore has a HBM (High-bandwidth memory) unit and on-chip storage units that the compute units interface with.
+Each NeuronCore has an HBM (High-bandwidth memory) unit and on-chip storage units that the compute units interface with.
 Each core has various compute units optimized for different functions:
 - Tensor Engine: 128 x 128 systolic array for matrix operations
 - Vector Engine: 128-wide vector unit, reductions, dependent calculations (each output element may depend on multiple input elements)
 - Scalar Engine: 128-wide scalar unit, for activation functions, independent calculations (each output element may depend on a single input element)